allenbateman/Quest-Manager/index.md

 ### Dynamic Progression

+Dynamic storylines are a way to make the user expirience a story from many points of views depending on their actions and choices, increasing replayability.
+This type of progrssion requieres a highly defined design since it can get very complex and extensive.
+This means that for example you could have two different endings depending on the actions in previous quest or just by finding hiden path in the storyline.
+Also imposing many requisits to acces certain quest in the story.

 ![example](./docs/assets/dynamic.png)

+# Design

-So at this point we should have decided what type of progression our game will have.
+At this point we should have decided what type of progression our game will have, leading to design our quest system.

+A system basically consist in to parts, the data structure and the behaivior.
+The data structure is how we organize all the elements how many elements we will have.
+The behaivior is how we manage this data structure and how they comunicate between them and with the rest of the project.

-##  Data Structure Desing
+##  Data Structure Design

+To structure our data we have to define well each component of the system and their functionality.

 Important

-## Behavioral Desing
+## Behavioral Design

 Important